 In Australia, we’re authorised as a Purchased Payment Facility (PPF).
-To align with our regulations, we have to hold extra money (aka capital) in addition to the money that we hold for you in your account.
-So, when you hold large amounts of money with us — it costs us a bit more.
+To align with our regulations, we had to hold extra money (aka capital) in addition to the money that we hold for you in your account.
+So, when you hold large amounts of money with us — it cost us a bit more.

-This daily fee contributes to our capital so we can continue letting you hold large amounts in your account.
+This daily fee contributed to our capital so we could continue letting you hold large amounts in your account.

-How much can I hold before I get charged?
+How much could I hold before I get charged?

-Each currency you hold has its own free allowance limit — the free allowance includes your balance plus any amount of that currency you hold in a jar.
+Each currency you held had its own free allowance limit — the free allowance included your balance plus any amount of that currency you held in a jar.

-If you have both a personal and business account, the amounts you hold in your personal account don't affect the free allowances in your business account (and vice versa).
+If you had both a personal and business account, the amounts you held in your personal account didn't affect the free allowances in your business account (and vice versa).

-If you go over your free allowance for more than 3 days, we'll start charging the annual fee of 1.6%.
+If you went over your free allowance for more than 3 days, we started charging the annual fee of 1.6%.

 This is equivalent to approximately 0.00437% daily.

-This applies to all currencies except for Euros which are charged at 0.4% annually, equivalent to approximately 0.00109% daily.
+This applied to all currencies, except for Euros, which was charged at 0.4% annually.
+Equivalent to approximately 0.00109% daily.

-After this, we’ll charge you for any days in the month where you hold over your free allowance.
-We’ll add up your daily fees, and take the total from your account at the end of each month.
+After this, we charged you for any days in the month where you held over your free allowance.
+We added up your daily fees, and took the total from your account at the end of each month.

-For example: if you have 24,000 AUD in your account for a month, then you’ve exceeded the allowance by 1,000 AUD.
-So, we’ll take approximately 1.30 AUD at the end of the month as a fee.
+For example: if you had 24,000 AUD in your account for a month, then you exceeded the allowance by 1,000 AUD.
+So, we took approximately 1.30 AUD at the end of the month as a fee.

 What are the free allowances per currency?

-You can hold up to the following amounts for free:
+You could hold up to the following amounts for free: